TimonaL/Lab-2-Capston-Project/README.md

-# Lab 2: Collecting Data Using APIs
+# Collecting Data Using APIs